joakimk/toniq/README.md

   - Simple solution: get the pid from a helper module, reconnect if there is no pid
 * [ ] Verify that enqueue worked, it may return a no connection error
 * [ ] Safe takeover of jobs
+  - Design idea:
+    - assign a uuid on boot
+      - use uuid in the waiting jobs list, eg. "waiting_jobs_from_#{uuid}"
+    - keepalive process:
+      - update a redis hash of "uuid: timestamp" every 5 seconds
+      - if keepalive fails to write within 5 seconds, restart and get new UUID
+    - takeover process:
+      - if any of the timestamps are older than 15 seconds:
+        - in transaction in another VM
+          - inherit all the jobs of the lost VM
+          - remove the lost VM from the vm-list
+          - remove the lost VM job-list
+        - if the above fails, the data will remain, and some other VM can try it
 * [ ] If the JobRunner crashes, restore jobs somehow.
 Possibly use the takeover feature
 * [ ] Look though every GenServer, ensure there is a plan for not loosing data when they crash
 * [ ] If mark_as_finish/failed fails.
 Do something appropriate.
 Right now jobs will most likely wait around until next restart to be re-run.